lorin/booknotes/Complexity-and-Postmodernism.md

 society can only survive as a *process*.
 It is defined not by its origins or goals, but by what it is doing.

-What postmodernism does reect is an interpretaition of history which elevates it ot amaster key for unlocking the true meaning of present conditions.
+What postmodernism does reject is an interpretation of history which elevates it to a master key for unlocking the true meaning of present conditions.

 Since we are in part creating society through our actions, no complete picture of its present state is avilable to anyone.